nsw logo NSW Government

 • Health and Safety in Welding, WTIA Technical Note No. 7, published by the Welding Technology Institute of Australia – ABLIS

-• Breath freely in welding – Breathe Freely Australia
+• Breathe freely in welding – Breathe Freely Australia

 • Welding Safety (For Supervisors & Engineers) training - Weld Australia